hashicorp/envconsul/README.md

 Contributing
 ------------
-To hack on envconsul, you will need a modern [Go][] environment.
-To compile the `envconsul` binary and run the test suite, simply execute:
+To hack on envetcd, you will need a modern [Go][] environment.
+To compile the `envetcd` binary and run the test suite, simply execute:

 ```shell
 $ make
 ```

-This will compile the `envconsul` binary into `bin/envconsul` and run the test suite.
+This will compile the `envetcd` binary into `bin/envetcd` and run the test suite.

 If you just want to run the tests: